Stargix/Stargix/README.md

 🫏 Hi!
 I am Sergi (Stargix)

-AI student at UPC, mostly into deep learning, computer vision, and robotics.
+AI student at UPC, currently on exchange at Taiwan-Tech.
+I’m mostly into deep learning, computer vision, and robotics.
 I like building things and experimenting as I go, but I’m also very interested in research and going a bit deeper than just demos.

-I’m especially curious about how vision, language, and learning-based systems interact, and how they can be applied to real problems.
+I’m especially curious about how vision, learning and control interact in robotic systems, particularly when they move, sense, or interact with the world in less conventional ways.
 I enjoy collaborating with others, learning fast, and iterating a lot until things start making sense.

 I usually work on:
-- Computer vision projects
+- Robot Learning (RL, imitation learning)
-- Robotics (perception, ROS)
+- Robotics (manipulation, ROS 2, SLAM)
-- Deep Learning models (Image)
+- Computer vision and generative models
 - Pretty much whatever the hackathon throws at me

 🌐 Portfolio: [https://stargix.dev](https://stargix.dev)